victoryang1/DAT-BOS-16/lessons/lesson-12/readme.md

 *Before this lesson, you should already be able to:*

 - Use seaborn to create plots
-- Knowledge of a bootsrap sample
+- Knowledge of a bootstrap sample
 - Explain the concepts of cross-validation, logistic regression, and overfitting
 - Know how to build and evaluate _some_ classification model in sckit-learn using cross-validation and AUC